mhsingell/mhsingell.github.io/_pages/research.md

 - DeFilippis, Evan, Stephen Michael Impink, **Madison Singell**, Jeff Polzer, and Raffaella Sadun.
 “The Impact of COVID-19 on Digital Communication Patterns.”
 Humanities and Social Sciences Communications, vol. 9, no. 1, May 2022, p.
 180, https://doi.org/10.1057/s41599-022-01190-9.

 ## Working Papers (Full Manuscripts Available)
-- **Singell, Madison**. ““The Proximate Cause Principle of Causality in Organizations: How the Structure of Reality Produces Incorrect and Divergent Understandings Under the Division of Labor.”
+- **Singell, Madison**.
+“Caught in the Middle of Causality: How the Structure of Reality Produces Incorrect and Divergent Understandings in Organizations.”
 Job Market Paper, link to current version [here](/files/Singell_JMP_current.pdf).
 - **Singell, Madison**.
 “Organizational Applications of the Ising Model.”
 - **Singell, Madison**, Andrea Freund, Lindred Greer, Hayagreeva Rao, and Magaret Neale.
 "Does Collective Mental Time Travel Improve the Performance of New Self-Managed Teams?: Evidence from a Startup Competition."
 - Polzer, Jeff, Evan DeFilippis, and **Madison Singell**.
 “When Meetings Multiply: The Consequences of Collaboration Overload.”